 5. Making estimated tax payments when freelancing is simple

 Plus, it keeps me accountable throughout the year to monitor for deductions and track my expenses.
+Tools such as self-employment tax calculators make it even easier.
 I can’t imagine how big of a headache that would be if I waited until the end of the year.

 So, the ultimate thing I wish I’d known about taxes when I started to freelance was just how simple it really is to pay quarterly estimated taxes.